pivotal-cf/identity-sample-apps/README.md

     ./gradlew build
     cf push

+NOTE: If you are using a public IP, you will need to update the internal_proxies variable in application.yml to your public IP.

 ## <a name="step-2">Step 2</a>: Bind the Application with the Pivotal Single Sign-On Service Instance
-Follow the steps [here] (http://docs.pivotal.io/p-identity/index.html#create-instance) to bind your application to the service instance.
+Follow the steps [here] (http://docs.pivotal.io/p-identity/bind-apps.html) to bind your application to the service instance.

 Restart your application after binding the service using Apps Manager or CF CLI.